northlands-io/permuteseq/README.md

 ## Alternatives

 * https://github.com/ioleo/cryptomute \
-Antoher Format Preserving Encryption library supporting multiple ciphers (DES, AES and Camellia) but slower performance.
+Another Format Preserving Encryption library supporting multiple ciphers (DES, AES and Camellia) but slower performance.

 * https://github.com/vinkla/hashids \
 Generates YouTube-like ids from numbers.
 Can be limited to digit-alphabet, but returns strings like `"09284"` instead of safe integers.